Introduction

 Cost of Experimentation: With CPMs rising across major platforms, the "test everything" approach is becoming financially unsustainable for mid-sized brands.

-Signal Loss & First-Party Data: In a post-cookie environment, training data for these models must rely heavily on aggregated, anonymized first-party data.
-Tools that cannot effectively synthesize this data into actionable insights are rendering themselves obsolete.
+Signal Loss & First-Party Data: In a post-cookie environment, tools must effectively synthesize aggregated, anonymized first-party data into actionable insights to remain relevant.

 What is Creative Score?
 A Deep Dive for Performance Marketing Specialists